 Submit your application and drawings in person to:

 Application fee: Building permit fees must be paid in full at the time of the application.
 You can pay by cash, cheque (payable to the City of Hamilton), debit or credit card.
-The maximum amount that we can charge to a credit card is $1000.

 - Date modified: